Valdecy/Forecasting-04-Holt_Winters/README.md

 * beta = Trend smoothing parameter.
 The default value is 0.1

-* Gama = Seasonal smoothing parameter.
+* gama = Seasonal smoothing parameter.
 The default value is 0.2

+* m = Seasonal period (Ex: for quarters, m = 4 and for months, m = 12).
+The default value is 12

 * graph = If True then the original dataset and the moving average curves will be plotted.
 The default value is True.